nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `add tutorial t/cs2103` <br> Adds a flaoting task named tutorial with a tag CS2013
 * `add quiz t/cs2102 t/easy` <br> Adds a flaoting task named tutorial with a tag CS2012 and easy

+Examples on date time flexibility:
+* `add project three days from now` <br> Adds a project task three days later from the time you input this command
+* `add meet with friends in three days` <br> Adds meet with friend as a task three days later from the time you input this command

 #### Deleting a task : `delete`
 Deletes a specific task by task name or index from the to-do list.<br>
 Format: `delete TASK_NAME` or `delete INDEX`

+> * INDEX refers to the number appears on the list in front the task name.

 Examples:
 * `delete meeting`<br>